syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Forms.md

 document.Close()

 {% endhighlight %}
+{% endtabs %}
 ### Adding Check Box field

 A check box is a graphical user interface element that allows you to make binary choice i.e., a choice between one of two mutually exclusive options.

 PdfCheckBoxField class is used to create a check box in PDF forms.
 You can customize the check box style by using properties such as BorderStyle, HighlightMode, BorderWidth, etc.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.